awsdocs/aws-robomaker-developer-guide/doc_source/create-robot.md

 1. In the **Download your Core device** page, choose **Download** to download and store your robot's security resources\.

 1. Download AWS IoT Greengrass core software matching the architecture of your physical robot\.
 To configure and run the AWS IoT Greengrass core software, follow the steps in [Module 1: Environment Setup for Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html)\.
 Then follow the steps in [Start AWS Greengrass on the Core Device](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-device-start.html)\.

+   For more information about how you can verify your device supports AWS IoT Greengrass, see [https://docs.aws.amazon.com/greengrass/latest/developerguide/device-tester-for-greengrass-ug.html](https://docs.aws.amazon.com/greengrass/latest/developerguide/device-tester-for-greengrass-ug.html)AWS IoT Device Tester for AWS IoT Greengrass\.

     Use the following command to unzip your security resources: